How to Handle Returns

-1. Does Order Desk process returns?
+Does Order Desk process returns?

-2. What is the best way to return an order?
+What is the best way to return an order?

-3. How do I mark a return?
+How do I mark a return?

 There are a number of ways to mark an order in Order Desk as being a return.
 This guide goes over these options in more detail, but some of the ways to mark a return are to use a specific tag color to signify returned orders, create a custom folder for returns or add order notes to provide more information about the order and its return status.

-4. How do I process refunds?
+How do I process refunds?

-5. What if I need to cancel an order?
+What if I need to cancel an order?

-For information on how to work with canceled orders in Order Desk, please refer to the Canceling an Order guide.
+For information on canceled orders, please refer to the How to Cancel an Order guide.

 Can I create a return label with EasyPost?

 Yes, you can create an EasyPost return label and send it to your customer from Order Desk.
-For more information on how to work with return labels using EasyPost in Order Desk, please read the guide on Creating Labels with EasyPost.
+For more information on how to work with return labels using EasyPost in Order Desk, please read the guide on Create Labels with EasyPost.